Why We Want to Help You Move UP

 It’s an understatement to say that today’s professional landscape is challenging, if not daunting, for women.
 There are workplace environments where women are too often underrepresented in the senior ranks of leadership.
 Moving UP in this sort of environment requires diligence and a philosophy of constant self-improvement.

 In order to win in business, women must have help from talented, motivated, and dedicated individuals.
 There are comparatively few women in the senior ranks, so women need to gather to help one another advance.
 These vital connections remind us that we’re not in this alone, and that we can win and make connections with new colleagues.
-By helping each other, we can overcome the stereotypes and move UPWARD in our careers.
+By helping each other, we can overcome unconscious bias and move UPWARD in our careers.

 If you are an executive woman, please consider joining UPWARD.
 It’s free to join and provides resources that will prove invaluable as you move UP in your career.